Human Performance & Movement Science (HP/HPEX/HPPE)

 Advanced independent study.
 The student completes a written research project under supervision of an HPMS faculty member who, in consultation with the dean of Professional and Graduate Studies, determines the credit value.
 Repeatable to a maximum of 8 credits.

-An introduction to the field of Exercise Science, and to fundamental exercise training techniques.
+Introduction to Exercise Science, and to fundamental exercise training techniques.
 Topics covered include introduction to the field and careers of Exercise Science, appropriate cardiovascular exercise guidelines, the effect of physical activity on health, introduction to resistance training exercises and guidelines, resistance and plyometric training technique, and overall benefits of exercise.
-(Offered fall, occasionally spring)

 The principles of exercise testing in all five components of Health Related Fitness, using nationally accepted assessment tools and standards.
 Designing and implementing exercise programs based on testing results for apparently healthy adults and those with chronic conditions.
 (Offered fall, occasionally spring)